“Experience the power of opera in the intimacy of New York State’s oldest surviving theater” – Director, R.B. Schlather

 Running Time: Approx. 2 hours and 15 minutes

-Building on the extraordinary success of his production of Virgil Thompson and Gertrude Stein’s The Mother of Us All at Hudson Hall in 2017 (named one of the Best Classical Music Performances of the year by The New York Times), internationally acclaimed opera director R.B.
-Schlather returns to Hudson Hall with a new and dynamic production of Handel’s Rodelinda – a timeless tale about about love, power, loyalty, tyranny, grief, and ultimately, redemption.
+Building on the extraordinary success of his production of Virgil Thomson and Gertrude Stein’s The Mother of Us All at Hudson Hall in 2017 (named one of the Best Classical Music Performances of the year by The New York Times), internationally acclaimed opera director R.B.
+Schlather returns to Hudson Hall with a new and dynamic production of Handel’s Rodelinda – a timeless tale about love, power, loyalty, tyranny, grief, and ultimately, redemption.
+Learn more here.

-*The opening night performance will be followed by a post performance reception with the artists.
-To attend the reception, please purchase a “Section 1+ Opening Night Reception” ticket ($300, contribution portion – $160)
+*The opening night performance will be followed by a post performance reception with the artists ($200, contribution portion – $160)

 A woman’s husband is missing, maybe dead.
 Her life as she knew it has disappeared.
 Villains invade her home, seeking to profit from her loss.
 To their surprise, she heroically overcomes her grief, defends her child and her home.
 After her husband’s dramatic reappearance, the evildoers are expelled, and marital order is restored.
 They begin again.